codr7/sw/README.md

 ## Stacks

 ### Operations
-Stack operations have uppercase single letter names to be 1) convenient to type and 2) easy to identify visually when reading code.
+Fundamental operations have uppercase single letter names to be 1) convenient to type and 2) easy to identify visually when reading code.

 #### `C`opy (a; a a)
 #### `P`op (a)